leycec/aokana-linux/README.md

      uncensored Steam release detailed below):
      1. Download our [**experimental** NekoNyan-or-JAST Lutris installer][local-nekonyan-or-jast].
-     1. Run the following command in a terminal from the directory you downloaded this installer to:
+     1. Open a terminal to the directory containing that file.
+     1. Copy-and-paste this command into that terminal:

             lutris -i aokana-native-nekonyan-or-jast.yml